What is Glucosamine?

 Glucosamine appears to work by regenerating your damaged cartilage.
 Glucosamine is a natural precursor (building block) of articular cartilage.
 Your articular cartilage is the hard, smooth joint surface that provides a smooth glide of your bones against each other.
 As arthritis damages your joints, your joint surfaces become rough and pot-holed.

 Who Could Potentially Benefit from Glucosamine?

 Glucosamine sulphate is indicated as a potential supplement for some osteoarthritis sufferers.
 Leading rheumatologists and orthopaedic surgeons are commonly advising patients to trial glucosamine.
 We strongly recommend that you discuss Glucosamine with your doctor before taking it.

 - Due to the origin of glucosamine being shellfish, those with an allergy to shellfish should not take glucosamine.

 - As yet, Glucosamine Sulphate has not been widely tested in pregnant or lactating women.
 We advise you not to take it until further evidence is available.

 - We advise you to consult your doctor prior to taking Glucosamine if you are currently taking Warfarin.

 - Tests on diabetic patients have shown it has no effect on blood sugar levels.

 NSAIDs are the most widely prescribed medication for osteoarthritis.
-Unfortunately they have numerous side effects including increased likelihood of stroke and blood pressure issues.
-NSAID's are estimated in the U.S. alone to cause as many as 16,500 deaths and more than 100,000 hospitalisations annually, due to gastric bleeding.
+Unfortunately, they have numerous side effects, including an increased likelihood of stroke and blood pressure issues.
+NSAID’s are estimated in the U.S. alone to cause as many as 16,500 deaths and more than 100,000 hospitalisations annually, due to gastric bleeding.
 There is also early evidence to suggest that these drugs may also be toxic to articular cartilage, hastening the deterioration of your articular cartilage.